 To view the full Commercial Leading Indicator PDF, click here.

-The BCREA Commercial Leading Indicator (CLI) rose by 0.7 points to 135.7 in the second quarter of 2019.
-Compared to this time one year ago, the index is unchanged.
+The BCREA Commercial Leading Indicator (CLI) fell slightly to 135.3 in the third quarter of 2019.
+The index remains unchanged compared to the same time last year.

-Slowing provincial economic activity continued in the second quarter of 2019, with declines in retail sales and wholesale trade more than offsetting gains in the manufacturing sector.
-This meant the economic activity component of the CLI remained negative for the fourth consecutive quarter.
-Meanwhile, employment was up in office and manufacturing, resulting in a positive change in the employment component of the CLI.
-The financial component of the CLI was positive for a second straight quarter.
-The underlying trend in the CLI has been relatively flat over the past four quarters, suggesting a continued stabilizing environment for commercial real estate activity.
+Provincial economic activity continued to slow in the third quarter of 2019, with declines in retail and manufacturing sales more than offsetting a gain in wholesale trade.
+This left the economic activity component of the CLI negative for the fifth consecutive quarter.
+Office employment was up for the fifth consecutive quarter, edging out a decline in manufacturing employment, which resulted in a positive change in the employment component of the CLI.
+The financial component of the CLI was positive for a third straight quarter.
+The underlying trend in the CLI has been relatively flat over the past five quarters, suggesting a stable environment for commercial real estate activity in the province.

-Employment growth in key commercial real estate sectors was strong in the second quarter.
-Office employment in finance, insurance, real estate and leasing was up by 6,700 jobs.
+Employment growth in key commercial real estate sectors such as finance, insurance, real estate and leasing continues to be strong, up by 7,600 jobs in the third quarter.
 This measure of office employment now sits at an all-time high, signalling strong future demand for office space.
-Meanwhile, manufacturing employment rebounded by 6,300 from the previous quarter.
+In contrast, manufacturing employment fell by 4,200 jobs from the previous quarter.

 To subscribe to BCREA news releases by email please click here.